oscbyspro/DiffableTextViews/Documentation/NumericTextStyle.md

 # NumericTextStyle

-A diffable text style that formats and converts text to and from number types.
+A style that formats and converts text to and from number types.

 ### Locales